Mt. Zion Presbyterian Church — Bishopville, South Carolina

 The historic Mt.
 Zion Presbyterian Church in the English Crossroads area of Bishopville was constructed in 1911.
 It is the fourth sanctuary to serve its congregation, which was established in 1809.

-Its historical marker (not shown) reads, “This church was established in 1809.
+Its historical marker (shown lower on this page) reads, “This church was established in 1809.
 Its first building, a frame church, was built 1.5 mi.
 N on Broad Branch.
 The congregation moved to this site in 1829 and built a second church, also a frame building, in the 1830s.
 Mt.
 Zion’s longest serving minister, Rev. William M. Reid, was the pastor here from 1833 to 1872.
 The cemetery here dates from 1830, and the session house was built in 1851.
 A third frame church, built in 1855, burned in 1910.
 The present Neo-Classical Revival brick church, designed by the firm of Wilson & Sompayrac, was built in 1911.”

-Mt.
-Zion Presbyterian is listed in the National Register of Historic Places, which adds the following:
+Both Mt.
+Zion Presbyterian Church and the Mt.
+Zion Session House are listed in the National Register of Historic Places:

 Mt.
 Zion Presbyterian Church Info